Vanderbilt University

 University of Kentucky

-UAccel Quick Start, the university technology commercialization focused program of Launch Blue, offers professional development and an experiential learning opportunity to innovators affiliated with a university who are interested in learning the best commercialization path for their technology.
+• UAccel offers professional development and an experiential learning opportunity to innovators who are interested in learning the best commercialization path for their solutions.

-UAccel Quick Start is the first phase of the two-phase program.
-The second phase is I-Corps.
+UAccel has two phases.
+Quick Start is the first phase, and the second phase is I-Corps.

 George Mason University